ufechner7/Tethers.jl/docs/src/examples.md

 @variables vel(t)[1:3, 1:segments+1]  = VEL0
 @variables acc(t)[1:3, 1:segments+1]  = ACC0
 ```
-In this case it is important to calculate the initial conditions of each particle such that they are physically feasible:
+In this case, it is important to calculate the initial conditions of each particle such that they are physically feasible:
 ```julia
 G_EARTH     = Float64[0.0, 0.0, -9.81]          # gravitational acceleration     [m/s²]
 L0::Float64 = 10.0                              # initial segment length            [m]